nandanaraju/Certificate_DApp/README.md

-# 🎓 Certi DApp: Your Digital Credential Hub
+# 🎓 CertiHub: Centralized Digital Credential Management

 Welcome to the *Certi DApp*! 🌟 This decentralized application (DApp) provides a seamless, secure, and fun way to issue and verify certificates on the blockchain.
 Say goodbye to fake certificates and hello to trust and transparency! 🚀